 Key benefits of the biophilia effect for kids are:

 Less pain and better sleep

 According to research, the biophilia effect can be enhanced just with views and pictures of nature.
-Obviously, spending time in nature, parks, woods, forests, by the sea, etc is the best option.
+Spending time in nature, parks, woods, forests, by the sea, etc is the best option.
 And having many plants at home and workplace.
 For example, a 2015 study proved that “microbreaks” in nature (just looking at green roofs in cities rather than concrete roofs) improve cognitive functioning.